“I want someone whose heart is big enough to hold me.”

 I have loved none but you.”

 Are you going to read this right now so that your heart will burst with quiet joy?
 Have you read and loved any of Rainbow’s other books and can’t wait to get your hands on her latest, Carry On?
-Comment below!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Comment below!Pin this article to read later!
+And make sure to follow us on Pinterest.